folio-org/folio-org.github.io/README.md

 See project [FOLIO](https://issues.folio.org/browse/FOLIO)
 at the [FOLIO issue tracker](https://dev.folio.org/guidelines/issue-tracker/).
+We use the label "devweb" for items that relate to the software and facilities for building the website.
-We use the label "devweb".
+We use the label "devdoc" for items that relate to documentation content.

 The FOLIO Slack channel #dev-website